 A guide to mainstreaming gender for SFMP project partners as they work to mainstream gender into fisheries co-management.

 An assessment of the potential impact of planned interventions for men, women, and children engaged in the fisheries sector.
 The objective of this is to ensure that both men and women are empowered to work effectively in fisheries management.
-Interventions should aim at meeting varying needs of men, women, boys and girls in all project activities.
+Interventions should aim at meeting the varying needs of men, women, boys, and girls in all project activities.